 - Tell the doctor about other doctor appointments or emergency room visits.

-- Share any important life changes or stresses, such as the death of a loved one.
+- Share any important life changes or stresses, such as the death of a loved one or pet.

 - Discuss any questions or concerns about an upcoming surgery or procedure.